kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 {% endprism %}
 You can use `$.ajax()` either with or without passing parameters to it.
 If you do pass parameters, you can pass more than one using a configurable object.

-We've created a configurable object be setting the following options:
+We've created a configurable object be setting three options:

-*  url: Defines which file is being loaded into the page via AJAX.
+1.  url: Defines which file is being loaded into the page via AJAX.
 This example loaded in the "articleName.html" file.
-*  success: Defines what to do if the request for the file succeeds.
+2.  success: Defines what to do if the request for the file succeeds.
 This example would run a function called `isLoaded`.
-*  statusCode: Defines what to do when a certain server status code has been called.
+3.  statusCode: Defines what to do when a certain server status code has been called.
 This example sent a message to the browser console when the server gets to a 200 status.

 `.ajax()` is chained to the `.done()` method, so it will run next. `.done()` is discussed later when we look at promises but for now, understand  that `.done()` is a essentially a callback function that ran after `.ajax()` did everything it was supposed to do.

  `.done()` had its own callback function and for it, we passed a parameter of "data" to it. "data" represents all the options configured in `.ajax()`, including the value of the "url" option.

 The callback used the `html()` method to load "articleName.html" into `<div id="textTarget">` like it did before except this time, we passed the "data" parameter to `.html()` instead of the file name. `.done()` is smart enough to understand that it needs to look at the "url" value to find out what content needs to be loaded in.
 <a name="ajax-shorthand"></a>
 <h4 class="h4-guide">jQuery AJAX Shorthand methods</h4>
 `$.ajax()` is powerful, but not needed for every project.
 According to [the current version of the $.ajax documentation](http://api.jquery.com/jQuery.ajax/ "Read the jQuery.ajax documentation"):